aflores2002/Multiplayer-Game/README.md

 ## Installation

 - Download the project from GitHub
-- Use Unity to open the project and explore the scenes and scripts
+- Use Unity Editor Version 6000.0.42f1 to open the project and explore the scenes and scripts
 - Test the game locally through Multiplayer Play Mode to experience the multiplayer features

 ## Key Components